jrmorgan/mbta/ANALYSIS.md

 After all of this, I've started to wonder if I needed the path objects at all, even though I thought I did.
 I did need to keep separate paths for the Red Line branches, otherwise I would have no idea what the actual longest path is - the longest path on the Red Line does not constitute of all the stops contained within.
 However, maybe I could have just represented it as a set of lists as I don't hold other information about them at this time.
-But I didn't want to lose the extensibility of the application either.
+I didn't want to lose the extensibility of the application though, and then have to recreate an object.
+There's a reason the API has even more layers than I have created, as there are even more moving parts than I have used in this project.

+Thank you for reading.